An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: New Feedback Coding Scheme

 We now provide explanations for the main ingredients of our scheme.

-To explain the rule for selecting $X_{\ensuremath{i}}$, note that at time $i$, both the encoder and the decoder know $Y^{i-1}$.
-The encoder would generate $X_{i}(M,Y^{i-1})$ that follows $F_{X}$ as closely as possible.
+{1)} To explain the rule for selecting $X_{\ensuremath{i}}$ in \eqref{eq:circpost_recurrep}, note that at time $i$, both the encoder and the decoder know $Y^{i-1}$.
+The encoder generates $X_{i}(M,Y^{i-1})$ that follows $F_{X}$ as closely as possible.
 For a DMC,

-Therefore the distribution of $X_{i}$ is determined by how we divide the posterior probabilities of the message among the input symbols.
-If $M$ is continuous, we would use the same trick as in posterior matching, that is, $X_{i}=F_{X}^{-1}\circ F_{M|Y^{i-1}}(M\,|\, y^{i-1})$, and $X_{i}$ would follow $F_{X}$.
+Therefore, the distribution of $X_{i}$ is determined by how we divide the posterior probabilities of the message among the input symbols.
+If $M$ is continuous, we use the same trick as in posterior matching, that is, $X_{i}=F_{X}^{-1}\circ F_{M|Y^{i-1}}(M\,|\, y^{i-1})$, and $X_{i}$ would follow $F_{X}$.
 Since in our setting $M$ is discrete, the posterior cdf $F_{M|Y^{i-1}}$ contains jumps, and each message $m$ is mapped to an interval instead of a single point.
 We use $V_{i}$ to select a point on the interval and map it by $F_{X}^{-1}$ to obtain the input symbol.

-To explain the need for the circular shift of the intervals via $U_{i}$, note that if we map a point on the interval directly to the input symbol, the chosen symbol would depend on both the position and the length of the interval corresponding to the correct message.
+{2)} To explain the need for the circular shift of the intervals via $U_{i}$, note that if we map a point on the interval directly to the input symbol, the chosen symbol would depend on both the position and the length of the interval corresponding to the correct message.
 While the length of the interval provides information about the posterior probability of the message, the position of the interval does not contain any useful information.
 By applying the random circular shift $U_{i}$, the analysis of the error probability involves only the interval lengths.
-Suppose we are transmitting $M=m$, define $S_{i}=s_{i}(m,Y^{i},U^{i})$ to be the pseudo posterior probability of the transmitted message at time $i$ and $T_{i}=t_{i}(m,Y^{i},U^{i})$.
-To see $\{S_{i}\}$ forms a Markov chain, note that by definition \eqref{eq:circpost_recurrep}, $S_{i}$ is a function of $S_{i-1}$, $T_{i-1}+U_{i}\mod1$, and $Y_{i}$.
-Also, $Y_{i}$ depends only on $W_{i}$, which is a function of $S_{i-1}$ and $T_{i-1}+U_{i}\mod1$, and $T_{i-1}+U_{i}\mod1\sim\mathrm{U}[0,1]$ is independent of $\{S_{1},...,S_{i-1}\}$.
-Hence, $S_{i}$ is conditionally independent of $\{S_{1},...,S_{i-2}\}$ given $S_{i-1}$, and to analyze the performance of our scheme, it suffices to study the behavior of the real-valued Markov chain $\{S_{i}\}$.
+Suppose $m$ is sent, define $S_{i}=s_{i}(m,Y^{i},U^{i})$ to be the {\em pseudo} posterior probability of the transmitted message (the length of the interval) at time $i$ and $T_{i}=t_{i}(m,Y^{i},U^{i})$ (the position of the interval).
+Note that $\{S_{i}\}$ forms a Markov chain, and its transition can be specified by